tillzacher/EV-Benchmarking-Tool/README.md

 - Some functions allow setting a `filename_prefix`, which prompts the function to generate plots or result files with the specified prefix.

 ## Developer
-The main developer of this tool is Nico Rosenberger (Institute for Automotive Technology, Technical University of Munich).
+Nico Rosenberger (Institute for Automotive Technology, Technical University of Munich) is the main developer of this tool.

-Till Zacher contributed during his Master's Thesis (Technical University of Munich) on different modules of the tool.
+Till Zacher contributed during his Master's Thesis (Institute for Automotive Technology, Technical University of Munich) on different modules of the tool.

 ## Sources